21 Rustic Bedroom Decor Ideas That Tell Your Story

 Layer on Comfort with Faux Fur Throws and Pillows

-3. Anchor Your Space with a Wrought Iron or Wooden Bed Frame
+3. Anchor the Room with a Solid Bed Frame

 A rustic bedroom featuring a bed layered with bedding, including a plush off-white faux fur throw draped across the foot and a shaggy brown faux fur pillow among others, enhancing the cozy atmosphere.